 It happens.
-For whatever reason, you car seat cannot be used again.
-It might have expired, been involved in a recall that requires its destruction, or has been crashed.
+For whatever reason, your child’s car seat cannot be used again.
+It might have expired, been involved in a recall that requires its destruction, or was involved in a crash.
 So now what to do with this hunk of plastic, fabric, and nylon that once protected a child?

 One thing you should NOT do is donate it or sell it.
 The idea that it is better than nothing is not correct.
 The manufacturers set limits on their seats, or put out recalls, after millions of dollars of testing.
 If they no longer guarantee a seat will work to save a child’s life, please believe them.
 No child then deserves that seat.